datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 ## Trim Leading and Trailing Whitespace

 Words with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
 We usually want to remove these.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.
+This tool is default when you import your dataset.

 1. In the header for the column `scientificName`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.